givepraise/docs/README.md

 ![Praise](static/img/banner.png)

-Praise community contributions to build a culture of giving and gratitude.
+This repository contains the landing page and docs for Praise - the rewards system allowing communities to acknowledge community contributions, building a culture of giving and gratitude.

-# Praise docs website

 The Praise docs website is built using [Docusaurus 2](https://docusaurus.io/).